 - providing specialized training to judges, probation officers, staff attorneys, law clerks, prosecutors, defense attorneys, and other members of the federal criminal justice community on application of the federal sentencing guidelines and federal sentencing.

 The Commission continually releases a substantial amount of new and informative sentencing data, research, and training materials.
-As a result, interest in the work of the Commission by sentencing courts, Congress, the Executive Branch, and the general public continues to increase.
-For example, in FY 2020, the Commission’s website received approximately 1.8 million hits and averaged approximately 37,000 visitors per month.
-For the second straight year, these numbers reflect an impressive increase in visitors (+26%), sessions (+20%), and pages viewed (+16%) from the previous fiscal year and demonstrate how the Commission disseminates information broadly, efficiently, and cost-effectively.
+As a result, interest in the work of the Commission continues to generate strong interest from sentencing courts, Congress, the Executive Branch, and the general public.
+For example, in FY 2021, the Commission’s website received approximately 1.9 million hits and averaged approximately 37,000 visitors per month.

 The Commission consists of up to seven voting members appointed to staggered sixyear terms by the President with the advice and consent of the Senate.
 By statute, at least three of the commissioners shall be federal judges, and no more than four may be members of the same political party.
 The Attorney General (or the Attorney General’s designee) and the Chairperson of the United States Parole Commission are ex officio members of the Commission.

-Throughout much of FY 2020 and into FY 2021, the Commission operated with only two voting commissioners—Chief Judge Danny C. Reeves and Senior Judge Charles R. Breyer.
-Other commissioners include Patricia K. Cushwa (ex officio, U.S. Parole Commission) and Candice C. Wong (ex officio, U.S. Department of Justice).
-Judge Reeves’s term, however, has since expired at the conclusion of the 116th Congress.
+Beginning in FY 2021 and continuing into FY 2022, the Commission has operated with only one voting commissioner, Senior District Judge Charles R. Breyer (N.D.
+California), and therefore lacked the minimum four affirmative votes required to promulgate amendments to the federal sentencing guidelines.
+Other commissioners include Patricia K. Cushwa (ex officio, U.S. Parole Commission) and Jonathan J. Wroblewski (ex officio, U.S. Department of Justice).
 Although the Commission has lacked the minimum of four affirmative votes required by statute to promulgate amendments to the federal sentencing guidelines, the Commission’s other statutory duties are unaffected by the lack of four voting commissioners.

 The Office of General Counsel supports the Commission on a variety of legal issues, including the formulation and application of the guidelines and guideline amendments, legislative proposals, and statutory interpretations.
 Legal staff monitor the district and circuit courts’ application and interpretation of the guidelines and advise commissioners about statutes affecting the Commission’s work.
 The legal staff also provides training support in conjunction with the Office of Education and Sentencing Practice.